Isla Blair

 Isla Blair Glover (born 29 September 1944) is a British actress and singer.
 She made her first stage appearance in 1963 as Philia in the London debut of A Funny Thing Happened on the Way to the Forum.

 Early life and education

 Isla Blair was born in Bangalore, India, on 29 September 1944.
-Her father, Ian Baxter Blair-Hill, was a British tea planter of Scottish descent.
-Blair's interest in performing arts first became apparent when, at the age of two, she gave an impromptu singing performance on the boat ride from India to England.
+Her father, Ian Baxter Blair-Hill, was a British tea planter.
+Blair's interest in performing arts first became apparent when, at the age of two, she gave an impromptu singing performance on the boat ride from India to the United Kingdom.
 She went on to attend the Royal Academy of Dramatic Art to prepare for a career in acting.